 Sickle cell disease (SCD) is an illness that predominantly affects people of color and is characterized by debilitating pain.
 As with other chronic diseases, self-care is a key strategy for people with SCD to manage the disease and avoid or mitigate pain episodes.
 Yet, to date, there has been limited study of the most effective, patient-centered approaches to help people with SCD manage their pain outside of clinical settings.

-To begin to address this research gap, MHQP partnered with the Greater Boston Sickle Cell Disease Association (GBSCDA) to explore directions for future research through patient-centered lenses.
+To begin to address this research gap, MHQP partnered with the Greater Boston Sickle Cell Disease Association (GBSCDA) to explore directions for future research through a patient-centered lens.

 “Our hope is that this effort can begin to address the striking inequities in research funding in our country,” said Natalya Martins, MHQP’s Director of Strategic Initiatives.
 “We need to recognize the underlying currents of bias and racism at play here.
 Patients of color regularly experience treatment inequities, and this is especially true for acute and chronic pain, both of which are characteristic of SCD.”